 If you’re looking for an interior wood stain that provides rich and even color in just one coat, then Minwax Wood Finish can do the job.
 This oil-based stain enhances the natural grain of pine furniture, cabinets, and doors.

-We found that the quick-drying formula penetrates deeply into wood pores within just five minutes and resists lapping, so your projects dry in just two hours.
+I found that the quick-drying formula penetrates deeply into wood pores within just five minutes and resists lapping, so your projects dry in just two hours.
 Applying it is also a breeze – just use a clean cloth or wood stain brush to apply in the grain’s direction and wipe excess.

 2. General Finishes Water Based Wood Stain, 1 Pint, Antique Oak